smaxwell953/HappyBirthday/README.md

+#HappyBirthday
+This project is from the Udacity Android Basics Nanodegree program.

+#Project Overview
-In this project from the Udacity Android Basics Nanodegree, I followed the single-screen lessons to make the Happy Birthday app.
+I followed the single-screen lessons to make the Happy Birthday app.